ho-thanh-und/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

 ## **Appendix: Effort**
-**Difficulty level:**
+* **Difficulty level:**
 QuickHire is considerably challenging because of the integration of additional entities and the complexity of managing the relationships between them.

-**Challenges faced: **
+* **Challenges faced:**
-- Additional entity The project introduces new entity `Schedule` and connects it with `Person` through `Name` and `Email`.
+  - Additional entity: The project introduces new entity `Schedule` and connects it with `Person` through `Name` and `Email`.
   - Feature Development: To support the new Schedule entity, we had to develop several new core features, such as adding schedule, editing schedule, deleting schedule, listing schedule and clearing schedule.
   - User Interface Enhancements: To make the application more intuitive and user‑friendly, we revamped the GUI—adding dedicated schedule sections and refining the overall design for a smoother, more cohesive experience.

-**Effort required: **
+* **Effort required:**
   - We estimate the project demanded as equal as the anticipated effort because of the added entities and expanded features.
   To ensure robustness and maintainability, we prioritized comprehensive testing and strict adherence to coding standards.
 Driven by passion and a commitment to learning, we consistently went the extra mile throughout development.
-**Achievements: **
+* **Achievements:**
   - Introduce new schedule features that allow user to create and maintain interview schedules for candidates.

 ## **Appendix: Planned Enhancements**
 Team size: 5